 This topic describes how to create a data source.
-A data source defines the attributes of a product (endpoint) that will be party to a synchronization.
-Later, you will create a connection that synchronizes between two data sources.
+A data source defines the attributes of a product (endpoint) that is part of a synchronization.
+Later, you create a connection that synchronizes between two data sources.

 Note: If you are synchronizing with Jira, make sure your project is set up for synchronization.
 For details, see Prepare Jira for synchronization.

 When creating and using data sources, you need to make sure that Micro Focus Connect has access to the data source through an existing user account.
 For data source user accounts connecting to Jira, ServiceNow, ALM Octane, and ALM/QC, we recommend a service account with full administrative privileges—not a personal user account.

 If you set the data source user account with non-administrator privileges, you must explicitly identify the minimal privileges required for the endpoints to successfully synchronize.
 If your synchronization fails, the cause may be insufficient privileges.